k8-mb/k8-mb.github.io/synopsis.md

 Dealing with fourreal is a daunting process.

-I have not seen anyone of fourreal until [six week before the delivery][meeting-fourreal] date.
-And as soon as they appeared, they started calling me and my wife for a lot of meetings with the construction company.
+I have not seen anyone of fourreal until [six week before the delivery deadline][meeting-fourreal].
+And as soon as they appeared, it started a serie of meetings with them and the construction company.

-During these meetings, they provided ambiguous, and sometime false, information.
+During these meetings, they provided us ambiguous, incomplete, and sometime false, information.
 They involved us in the negotiation with their contractors.
-Then, they pretended to have nothing to do with that, and blamed us to have stepped over them in dealing with the construction company.
-By the way, the [workmanship][men-at-work] of their contractors, make me think they are the cheapest on the market.
+Later on, they pretended to have nothing to do with that, and blamed us to have stepped over them in dealing with the construction company.
+By the way, the [workmanship][men-at-work] of their contractors is, to be polite,  uncertain.

 One of fourreal's employees, Mr. Klugsberger, is in an ambiguous
-situation: he is also the directing manager of _PeakReal GmbH_, that acts as real estate agent for the project in Kärntener Straße.
-He sends e-mails both as a fourreal's representative, both as a PeakReal's one, even if we never dealt with PeakReal.
+situation: he is also the directing manager of _PeakReal GmbH_, that acts as real estate agent for our building.
+He sends e-mails both as a fourreal's representative, and as a PeakReal's one, even if we never dealt with PeakReal.
 I am surprise it is allowed by the law.

 They have sent us unsigned certifications and false documents, regarding the legal status of our building.
 They claimed that our